 - 4.3.
-ACGME Competencies Professionalism

-Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
-(Core) - 4.4.
-ACGME Competencies Patient Care and Procedural Skills (Part A)

-Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core)
+ACGME Competencies Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) - 4.4.
+ACGME Competencies Patient Care and Procedural Skills (Part A) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core)

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

 - 4.4.a.
-Fellows must demonstrate competence in evaluating a comprehensive body of pathological lesions of the central nervous system, peripheral nervous system, neuromuscular systems, and eye.
-(Core) - 4.5.
-ACGME Competencies Patient Care and Procedural Skills (Part B) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
-(Core) - 4.5.a.
-Fellows should demonstrate competence in performing necropsies that include examination of the nervous system, including forensic and pediatric cases.
-(Core)
+Fellows must demonstrate competence in evaluating patients pre-operatively, making appropriate provisional diagnoses, initiating diagnostic procedures, and forming preliminary treatment plans. ^(Core) - 4.5.
+ACGME Competencies Patient Care and Procedural Skills (Part B) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice. ^(Core) - 4.5.a.
+Fellows must demonstrate competence in oncologic surgical peri-operative management, including: ^(Core)